Nat. Brut ARCHIVE

 ach of the 30 panels in the series features a narrative text that the artist laboriously excised into mat board and affixed to a pen-and-ink drawing.
 The two visual modes—text and image—work in tandem to develop multiple storylines that take on new significance in proximity.
 The title, Step and Screw, is a multilayered wordplay on the caricatured black persona Stepin Fetchit, who happily performs menial or loathsome tasks.
 So too, Torpedoboy is called upon to screw in a light bulb; however, the mundane task turns into a terrifying predicament as the dangling light bulb morphs into a lynching noose.

-the catalogue for Trenton Doyle Hancock: Skin and Bones, 20 Years of Drawing)
+(Excerpt from Valerie Cassel Oliver's “The Hunger Within,” an essay from the catalogue for Trenton Doyle Hancock: Skin and Bones, 20 Years of Drawing)

 Images courtesy of James Cohan Gallery and the artist